SkroxiousDM/2d12GameSystem/docs/01-resolution-engine.md

 ### Advantage and Disadvantage

-Certain circumstances grant advantage or disadvantage:
+Certain circumstances grant advantage or disadvantage.
+The Complication die is always retained:

 - Advantage: Roll 1 extra d12 and discard the highest result.
 - Disadvantage: Roll 1 extra d12 and discard the lowest result.